-Essentially, both of these affiliate networks became a platform for affiliates and merchants to promote themselves and their offers and to form affiliate partnerships.
+Essentially, these affiliate networks became a platform for affiliates and merchants to promote themselves and their offers and form affiliate partnerships.

 Commission Junction and Clickbank became known for creating a platform that allows retailers that aren’t quite as massive as Amazon to get a piece of the affiliate marketing pie.

-Today, these two platforms remain two of the biggest affiliate marketing networks of all time.
+Today, these two platforms remain two of the most extensive affiliate marketing networks ever.

 In 2000, the FTC released affiliate marketing guidelines that aim to regulate the online advertising industry.

-Essentially, the regulations require publishers to disclose their relationships with the companies they are promoting.
+The regulations require publishers to disclose their relationships with the companies they promote.

 You can see an example of this in any of my affiliate posts, as it is required to provide a disclosure statement if you are adding affiliate links within your content:

-Now that we’ve briefly covered the history of affiliate marketing, let’s get into the different types of affiliate marketing, you can add to your affiliate marketing toolbox.
+Now that we’ve briefly covered the history of affiliate marketing let’s get into the different affiliate marketing types you can add to your affiliate marketing toolbox.

-For anyone looking to get involved in affiliate marketing, you should know the three different affiliate marketing types.
+Anyone interested in affiliate marketing should know the three different affiliate marketing types.

-This form of affiliate marketing is where the publisher has no presence or authority in the niche of the products or services they are promoting.
+This form of affiliate marketing is where the publisher has no presence or authority in the niche of the products or services they promote.

 Therefore, they are unattached.